I'm a former IBMer and a former CBCer. Currently I'm the tech lead at Vubble, a digital media startup.

 I've been building websites since the mid 1990s.
 I've done plenty of front-end (client-side) and back-end (server-side) development.

-I like jQuery, which gives me a satisfying amount of low-level control while abstracting browser quirks and non-standard syntaxes.
-I've used AngularJS for sites with more interactive interfaces.
+I still like jQuery because it gives me a satisfying amount of low-level control while abstracting browser quirks and non-standard syntaxes.
+But I've also used AngularJS for sites with that need more complete interface-to-database synchronization.

 I am the tech lead at Vubble, a digital media startup founded by fellow ex-CBCers Tessa Sproule and Katie McGuire.
 Vubble is all about quality online video, combining human curation with algorithms to help us broaden our views and escape our social media bubbles.